silver-saint/Neyko641/README.md

 I'm Neyko Naydenov, a 24-year old CS major and a Web Developer on a mission.

+Currently studying Software Engineering.

 I've studied C, C++, Java, C# and Python, but I've taken my most time and enjoyment in JS.